Mirza Ali Aqa Tabrizi

-Mirza Ali-Aqa Tabrizi, known as Thiqat-ul-Islam Tabrizi (January 19, 1861 - December 31, 1911) was an Iranian nationalist who lived in Tabriz, Iran, during the Iranian Constitutional Revolution and was a reformist Shia cleric.
-He was hanged by Russian troops with 12 other Iranians in Bagh-e Shomal at the age of 50 during Russian Invasion of Tabriz, 1911.
+Mirza Ali-Aqa Tabrizi, known as Seghatoleslam or Saghatoleslami Tabrizi (January 19, 1861–December 31, 1911) was an Iranian nationalist who lived in Tabriz, Iran during the Iranian Constitutional Revolution, and a reformist Shia cleric.
+He was hanged by Russian troops with 12 other Iranians in Bagh-e Shomal at the age of 50 during the Russian Invasion of Tabriz, 1911.
 He is buried in Mausoleum of Poets, Tabriz.

 Early life and education

 He was born in Tabriz in 1861.
-His father Haj Mirza Sahfie Sadr, Thiqa tul-Islam of Tabriz, was a dominant figure in the Tobacco Protest.
+His father Haj Mirza Sahfie Sadr, Seghatoleslami or Saghatoleslami of Tabriz, was a dominant figure in the Tobacco Protest.
 Ali Aqa studied in Tabriz, Najaf, and Karbala.
-After the death of his father he was given the title of Thiqa tul-Islam by the king Mozaffar ad-Din Shah Qajar.
+After the death of his father he was given the title of Thiqat ul-Islam by the king Mozaffar ad-Din Shah Qajar.

 Ideas

 Public awareness

 He was one of the influential intellectuals among the people of Tabriz.
-During the first democratic revolution of Asia, the Constitutional Revolution of Iran, one major concern of Akhund Khurasani and other pro-democracy Marja's was to familiarize the public with the idea of a democratic nation-state and modern constitution.
+During the first democratic revolution of Asia, the Constitutional Revolution of Iran, one major concern of Akhund Khurasani and other pro-democracy maraji' was to familiarize the public with the idea of a democratic nation-state and modern constitution.
 The enlightened Thiqa tul-islam from Tabriz, wrote a treatise “Lalan”.
-In his essays, Thiqat al-Islam Tabrizi mentions his sermons that he was delivering in Tabriz to explain the core concepts of democracy, that helped the junior clerics increase their knowledge about modern statehood and plan their speeches.
+In his essays, Thiqat al-Islam Tabrizi mentions the sermons he delivered in Tabriz to explain the core concepts of democracy, that helped the junior clerics increase their knowledge about modern statehood and plan their speeches.

 Views about modern knowledge

-Thiqat-ul-Islam showed unwavering support for modern knowledge and technology, and saw it necessary means to avoid colonial takeover of Iran.
+Seghatoleslami or Saghatoleslami showed unwavering support for modern knowledge and technology, and saw it necessary means to avoid colonial takeover of Iran.
 He said:

 is it not necessary to acquire the same material and moral weapons as the adversary, as recommended by this noble verse: 'Make ready for them all you can of force and horse tethered'?
 For the moment, these are what give rise to the dominance and the influence of the adversary.
 Is it not necessary for schools to be built?
 In accordance with this verse: 'Be hostile to anyone who is hostile towards you, in the measure in which he is hostile to you', we must acquire wealth, the technologies necessary for daily life, political science and knowledge.
 These are what will allow us to no longer be dependent on foreigners, and this dependence is the primary means by which infidels dominate the land of Islam.
 Therefore, we must fight them using the same methods that they have used against us.

 Human liberty

-Thiqa tul-Islam saw democratic freedom and liberty as God's special gift.
+Seghatoleslam or Saghatoleslami saw democratic freedom and liberty as God's special gift.
 He said:

 this freedom is like that which the benevolent creator offered to the sons of Israel to free them from Pharaoh.

 He saw freedom of press and of personal expression as the instruments for obeying the Quranic command of enjoining the good and forbidding the evil.